haani1224/Mini_Project_OOP/README.md

 - Common attributes like userID and name are defined in User.

 ### Implementation of Chapter 8
+Polymorphism means the same method name can behave differently based on the object.
+- In this project:
+- Both Admin and Member override the displayInfo() and displayPage() methods.
+- Even if we call these methods using a User reference, the correct version is executed based on whether the object is an Admin or a Member.

 ### Implementation of Chapter 9
+Exception handling is used to prevent the program from crashing due to invalid input (e.g., entering letters instead of numbers).
+This is used in:
+- The main menu
+- Admin and Member menu selections
+- ISBN entry for adding/borrowing books

+This ensures a smooth user experience and input validation.